 The findings on land and properties, depreciation as well as impairment of infrastructure were very key to the audit opinion.

-o spend enough time at GTM particularly during the year end ssues are addressed.
+The new service provider who is willing to spend enough time at GTM particularly during the year end was appointed to ensure that prior year issues are addressed.